robeartoe/EZIndeed/README.md

 Usage:
 ------
 EZIndeed has only two classes.
 EZIndeed and JobListing.
 You can search for jobs with EZIndeed, and you can either return a list of JobListing objects or the full unaltered json.
-When you return a list of JobListing objects, you can access it's attributes or full json, or you can look up more detail to that job with the jobDetails method.
+When you return a list of JobListing objects, you can access its attributes, full json, or you can look up more detail to that job with the jobDetails method.

 ``` python